 Reconsider your need to travel to Lebanon because of the unpredictable security situation caused by the conflict in neighbouring Syria and ongoing political and sectarian tensions.
 The situation could deteriorate without warning.

-- If you travel to Lebanon, exercise extreme caution.
-Pay close attention to your personal security.
+- If you travel to Lebanon, pay close attention to your personal security.
 Monitor the media and other local information sources for developments that could affect your safety and security.
 See

 Safety and security.